 Don’t use plastic bags.
 Always take your own bags, cups, boxes, etc… for groceries so you can buy in bulk.

-Shop locally and seasonally
+Shop locally and seasonally especially when it comes to fruits and veggies

 If you’re hosting a party and you want your guests’ drinks to look good, use washable metal straws instead of disposable plastic straws.